 The camera component can be used to interactively control a camera's position in a 3D scene.
-It can be used directly in a network in place of the default Camera OBJ and connected to a Panel Component to provide a 3D viewer equivalent to the built-in 3D geometry viewer.
+It can be used directly in a network in place of the default Camera COMP and connected to a Panel Component to provide a 3D viewer equivalent to the built-in 3D geometry viewer.

 Note After referencing this camera in a Render TOP, it is important to also update the Render TOP parameter in the camera to reference the same Render TOP.
 Unlike the regular Camera OBJ, this camera component requires knowledge of the scene being rendered in order to calculate framing, pivot on geometry, and to update the viewer.